santigarcor/laratrust/docs/docs/6.x/contributing.md

 # Contributing

-Support follows ``PSR-1`` and ``PSR-4`` PHP coding standards, and semantic versioning.
-Additionally the source code follows the ``PSR-2`` code style and the builds check it.
+We use StyleCI so there is no problem with the styling in your pull requests.

-Please report any issue you find in the issues page.
+Please report any issue you find in the package or in the docs.

 Pull requests are welcome.